lockss/lockss-rtd-manual/docs/upgrading/index.rst

 .. note::

-   This chapter describes how to upgrade an existing LOCKSS 2.0-alpha5, 2.0-alpha6, or 2.0-alpha7 system to |LATEST_MINOR|.
+   This chapter describes how to upgrade an existing LOCKSS 2.0-alpha5, 2.0-alpha6, 2.0-alpha7, or 2.0.81-beta1 system, to |LATEST_MINOR|.
 If you are installing the LOCKSS 2.x system for the first time, please see the installation instructions in the next chapter:

    .. button-ref:: /installing/index
       :ref-type: doc